 Three: The Power of Expansion

-Three stands for expansion and progress, which the Three of Pentacles card displays development or specialization in your career.
+Three stands for expansion and progress, and the Three of Pentacles card displays development or specialization in your career.
 The Three of Cups show family expiation or love life.
 This combines with joy and celebration of others.

 Four: The Power of Stability and Complacency

-Four stands for emotional stability that could easily lead to complacency.
+Four stands for emotional stability could easily lead to complacency.
 This represents the Four of Cups, and the Four of Wands shows ground energy and confidence even for the activated power of Wands.